Artworks from the collection

 Jim Evans completed this painting of a section of the Greenough River to the south of the Convict Bridge on 14th December 1993.
 It was bought by Joy Clinch who at that time was living on a nearby block of land on Company Road.

 This tile was made by Ian Dowling at the Greenough River Pottery c1981 to celebrate the Hampton Arms Inn being granted the first Historic Inn Licence in Western Australia.

 The Hampton Hotel (as it was then known) was opened by Francis Watson Pearson in 1863 and was the first licensed premises at Greenough.

 The hotel closed in 1896, and for many years remained a farmhouse until being purchased and restored by Alistair & Robyn McKechnie in 1978.

-This painting of Goodwin’s Cottage by B. Koda was donated by Jenny Nota in 2015.
+This painting of Goodwin’s Cottage at Central Greenough is by B. Koda.

 Constructed for Edward (Ned) Goodwin as a dwelling in c1890, the Goodwin’s lived here until Mr Goodwin’s death in 1912.
 Subsequently the Presentation Sisters used the building as a school, changing the original four room interior to three rooms.
 The building was used for this purpose until about 1951.
 The place is now owned by the National Trust of Australia (WA).